jeremejazz/fatfree-boilerplate/README.md

 # Fat-free boilerplate

-Lightweight Skeleton PHP Fatfree-framework MVC website codebase.

-This was created for personal use especially for starting new small projects.
-But you can also use this.
+Boilerplate using MVC pattern for Fat Free Framework

-To install
+To install:
+1. Download or clone this repository

-1. Install componer and bower
+2. Install componer and bower (citation TBA)
-2. Enter composer install and bower install
+3. Run composer and bower install to get dependencies:

+ 	composer install

+ 	bower install

 TODO:

-Minification of client side codes
-Tutorial on how to make simple crud
+Find best implementation for routing such as pattern, and hiding the main controller classes